DSSC-projects/veni/README.md

 * [Alessandro Pierro](https://github.com/AlessandroPierro)

-Contact us by email for further information or questions about **VENI**, or suggest pull requests.
+Contact us by email for further information or questions about **veni**, or suggest pull requests.
 Contributions improving either the code or the documentation are welcome!

 ## How to contribute